 The Neighbors: Income

-The neighbors in the Waughtown St / Reynolds Park Rd neighborhood in Winston-Salem are middle-income, making it a moderate income neighborhood.
+The neighbors in the Waughtown St / Reynolds Park Rd neighborhood in Winston-Salem are lower-middle income, making it a below average income neighborhood.

 living in this neighborhood are living below the federal poverty line, which